inspec/inspec/docs-chef-io/content/inspec/profiles/signing.md

 Test Summary: 2 successful, 0 failures, 0 skipped
 ```

-A signed profile is checked for validity before being executed, and if it cannot be verified, then InSpec exits with `code 5` (bad signature).
+A signed profile is checked for validity before it's executed.
+If the profile cannot be verified, then InSpec exits with `code 5` (bad signature).

-## How do I know which key is used to sign a profile?
+## Identify key used to sign profile

 The `inspec sign verify` command displays which key is used to sign a profile.